Davra/MicroServices-Samples/kafka-samples/using-node-rdkafka-with-seek/README.md

 It could be used in a scenario where, for example, the service needs to retrieve the very latest data following recovery from a prior failure rather than working through the full history of missed data.

+Note that an npm install of node-rdkafka requires the library to be built from scratch which needs a number of dependencies in your Docker image.
+In Dockerfile you can see we still use node: alpine to keep things lightweight but then install the necessary dependencies into the container prior to the npm install.